udexon/SAIGON/Bootstrapping_Artificial_Intelligence.md

 Our hypothesis: bottleneck in AGI was due to lack of knowledge in Stack Machine, reverse polish notation, graph theory, graph database (4 areas, discuss in depths).

 One most crucial factor: Homoiconicity -- program can be analyse as data, due to its simple structure.
 99% or more of existing programs are NOT homoiconic.
 Knowledge of homoiconicity is rare.
 Too rare.
 Even Forth programmers are not concerned about this issue.
+Also needs a graph database that incorporates file system and the self program source code, and and sensor and Internet, external data.

 Proof: Human language is homoiconic; Stack machine is simplest machine; Human brain could operate like a stack machine -- which is conceived by human brain; Try to prove it, contrary or otherwise, proving process will show truth.